1) What is a flowchart and why it is important?

 4) Do you think Activity Diagram is important and how?

-As the name implies, activity diagram is all about system activities.
-Main purpose of activity diagram is to show various activities taking place in an organization in different departments.
+As the name implies, an activity diagram is all about system activities.
+The main purpose of activity diagram is to show various events taking place in an organization in different departments.